PerseusRealDeal/mov2gif/README.md

 [LICENSE](/LICENSE) for details.

-## Other Required Licenses Details
+## Other required licenses details

 © Mikhail A. Zhigulin of Novosibirsk **for** ConsolePerseusLogger, PerseusDarkMode</br>
 © PerseusRealDeal **for** ConsolePerseusLogger, PerseusDarkMode</br>